7 Essential Tips For Maintaining the Bilge Pump on Your Boat

 Engine oil has a bad habit of leaking and dripping out of the engine throughout the boating season.
 It’s a part of life, but all that oil can create a serious buildup of grime and gunk on the pump and its housing.

-Though you can always clean those leaks and drips up, it’s easier to protect your bilge pump in the first place.
-Add drip pans or pads beneath the engine to shield the pump and other components from the oil.
+Though you can always clean up those leaks and drips, it’s easier to protect your bilge pump by adding drip pans or pads beneath the engine to shield the pump and other components from the oil.

 Follow These Bilge Pump Maintenance Tips Now